iotdomain/iotdomain-standard/myzone-standard.md

 A message bus carries only publications for the zone it is intended for.
 Multi-zone or multi-tenant message busses can be used but each zone must be fully isolated from other zones.
 Note that a bridge can publish messages from one zone into another.
 More on this below.

 As the network topology is separate from the zone topology, publishers and subscribers in a zone can be on different networks and behind firewalls.
 This reduces the attack footprint as none of the publishers or subscribers need to be accessible from the internet.
 The message bus is the only directly exposed part of the system.
 It is key to make sure the message bus is properly secured and hardened.
-For more on securing communication see the ZCAS section.
+For more on securing communication see the security section.

 The message bus must be configured to require proper credentials of publishers.
 Open zones can allow subscribers to omit credentials.